A cropped version of the photo of Pinkerton, Lincoln, and McClernand. Full image below.

 Mr. Lincoln replied in his good-natured way, “All right.
 Come in here Major, come in here General, and have your picture taken.”

 Robert wrote that the photo — which has become one of the most famous photos of President Lincoln and Allan Pinkerton — was taken without any other preparation.
-In the background, two unidentified figures can be seen.
+This is underscored by the two unidentified figures in the background next to the tent.

 A Civil War era black and white photo of Allan Pinkerton, President Abraham Lincoln, and General John A. McClernand in front of an army tent at Antietam.